 All students are required to take the online courses with EverFi, whose mission is to help students address critical life skills such as alcohol abuse and sexual assault prevention.
 As part of our comprehensive program, Lake Forest College will expect each member of the incoming class to complete Part 1 of the alcohol abuse and sexual assault prevention courses online.
 Click here to read more about the Everfi course training modules.

+New Student Orientation will take place on January 15 & 16, 2023.
 Whether a first-year student or transfer, living on campus or at home, New Student Orientation is where you’ll meet your classmates and learn all about your new life as a Forester.
 It’s a must-attend experience!
+Check your email for more information.

 New Student Portal